RandomProgrammerGuy/HedgeHog/README.md

 # How does it do all of that?
 HedgeHog is written entirely in Python and mainly uses two APIs to do its job:

-- AlphaVantage API : Allows HedgeHog to access financial information about the company
+- AlphaVantage API: Allows HedgeHog to access financial information about the company
-- Meta Llama API : Allows HedgeHog to analyse market sentiment around a company using a Meta's Open Source Llama Large Language Model
+- Google Gemeni API: Allows HedgeHog to analyse the market and the company using up-to-date online information

 # Current Developement State
 HedgeHog is currently in early-stage developement and therefore non-functional.
 I am currently working on the base functions that retrieve financial and market information.